mcuntz/pyjams/README.rst

      - Prints arguments on screen and in file, like Unix/Linux tee utility
    * - text2plot
      - Write text on a plot
+   * - unpack
+     - Unpack array using mask like Fortran intrinsic unpack
    * - updatez
      - Update arrays in uncompressed numpy .npz format
    * - updatez_compressed